sergiojoao3240/Cryptify/README.md

 ## 🧩 Features

 - Store passwords with name, username/email, password, and category
-- Create personal and shared vaults with role-based permissions (`admin`, `viewer`, etc.)
+- Create personal and shared vaults with role-based permissions (`read`, `readWrite`)
 - Generate random passwords based on custom criteria (A-Z, a-z, 0-9, symbols)
 - Login with a temporary PIN sent via email
+- Organize passwords by category
 - Import and export passwords to/from files

 - Check if a password has been compromised (via HaveIBeenPwned) (?) -> https://haveibeenpwned.com/Passwords
 - Alert users when passwords are reused across services (?)
-- Organize passwords by category
 - Share passwords via time-limited public links (?)
 - (Planned) Chrome extension for autofill and vault access